Tools in Spine are found in the main toolbar:

-Right clicking anywhere in the editor area will toggle between the current tool and the last selected tool.
-This makes using multiple tools more efficient because it is much faster than clicking the toolbar buttons.
+Right clicking anywhere in the viewport will toggle between the current tool and the last selected tool.
+This makes using multiple tools more efficient as it is much faster than clicking the toolbar buttons.
 Otherwise there are default hotkeys for switching tools:

 Instead of a dedicated selection tool, Spine uses a smart selection system.
-Selecting an item in the editor area is done by simply clicking the item you want to select.
+Selecting an item in the viewport is done by simply clicking the item you want to select.
 With most tools, starting a drag on an unselected item will both select that item and begin manipulating it.

 cmd on Mac) and click each item.
 To box select, hold

 cmd on Mac) and drag.
 When nothing is selected, box selection can be done by dragging in empty space.
 Dragging with the middle mouse button will always box select, without needing to start in empty space.

-Clearing the selection is unnecessary most of the time but can be done by pressing
+Clearing the selection is often unnecessary but can be done by pressing